Lutein

 How to Choose the Right Form

-Lutein is classified as T1 Preferred in the FormulaForge formulary — our top recommendation for Lutein.
-It carries a bioavailability rating of good (S2), meaning more of the active compound reaches your tissues per dose unit compared to lower-tier forms.
+Lutein is classified as Preferred Form by FormulaForge — our top recommendation for Lutein.
+It carries a bioavailability rating of good absorption, meaning more of the active compound reaches your tissues per dose unit compared to lower-rated forms.

-When choosing a Lutein supplement, look for the S1 (best absorption) bioavailability tier on the label or formulary listing.
-T1 Preferred forms have the strongest research-backed evidence for efficient absorption.
+When choosing a Lutein supplement, read the label for the specific form name — that is what determines how much you actually absorb.
+Preferred Forms have the strongest research-backed evidence for efficient absorption.

 Other forms may be appropriate depending on individual goals, cost considerations, and your healthcare provider’s guidance.
 The best form for you depends on your specific health needs.